Increasing the Energy-Efficiency of Wearables Using Low-Precision Posit Arithmetic with PHEE: Abstract

 \section{Abstract}

-Wearable biomedical devices are increasingly being used for continuous patient health monitoring, enabling real-time insights and extended data collection without the need for prolonged hospital stays.
+Wearable edge AI biomedical devices are increasingly being used for continuous patient health monitoring, enabling real-time insights and extended data collection without the need for prolonged hospital stays.
 These devices must be energy efficient to minimize battery size, improve comfort, and reduce recharging intervals.
-This paper investigates the use of specialized low-precision arithmetic formats to enhance the energy efficiency of biomedical wearables.
-Specifically, we explore posit arithmetic, a floating-point-like representation, in two key applications: cough detection for chronic cough monitoring and R peak detection in ECG analysis.
-Simulations reveal that 16-bit posits can replace 32-bit IEEE 754 floating point numbers with minimal accuracy loss in cough detection.
+This paper investigates the use of specialized low-precision arithmetic formats to enhance the energy efficiency of edge AI biomedical wearables.
+Specifically, we explore posit arithmetic, a floating-point-like representation, in two biomedical applications that leverage supervised and unsupervised learning algorithms: cough detection for chronic cough monitoring and R peak detection in ECG analysis.
+Our results reveal that 16-bit posits can replace 32-bit IEEE 754 floating point numbers with minimal accuracy loss in cough detection.
 For R peak detection, posit arithmetic achieves satisfactory accuracy with as few as 10 or 8 bits, compared to the 16-bit requirement for floating-point formats.

-To further this exploration, we introduce PHEE, a modular and extensible architecture that integrates the Coprosit posit coprocessor within a RISC\nobreakdash-V-based system.
-Using the X\nobreakdash-HEEP framework, PHEE seamlessly incorporates posit arithmetic, demonstrating reduced hardware area and power consumption compared to a floating-point counterpart system.
-Post-synthesis results targeting 16nm TSMC technology show that the posit hardware targeting these biomedical applications can be 38\% smaller and consume up to 54\% less energy at the functional unit level, with no performance compromise.
-These findings establish the potential of low-precision posit arithmetic to significantly improve the energy efficiency of wearable biomedical devices.
+To validate these findings beyond algorithm-level simulations, we introduce PHEE, a modular and extensible architecture that integrates the Coprosit posit coprocessor within a RISC\nobreakdash-V-based system.
+Using the X\nobreakdash-HEEP framework, PHEE serves as a proof-of-concept platform to quantify the practical energy benefits of low-precision posits in edge AI systems.
+Post-synthesis results targeting 16~nm TSMC technology show that the posit hardware targeting these ML-based biomedical applications can be 38\% smaller and consume up to 42.3\% less power at the functional unit level, with no performance compromise.
+These findings establish the potential of low-precision posit arithmetic to significantly improve the energy efficiency of edge AI biomedical devices.